Book an appointment using SetMore

 Another important piece of this puzzle is that you can settle your case-specific issues and proceed to a trial or hearing on others.
 A mediated settlement agreement can settle the entirety of your case, or it can settle only a few portions here and there.
 It is not out of the ordinary for a family to settle most issues and they only take their case to hear your trial on the few that they could not negotiate their way through.
 What I am not saying is to ignore the reality of your case and be hardheaded when it comes to issues.
 Accepting that there are circumstances that you cannot necessarily control is not giving up or selling your children short.

-For others, it is accepting that while you may have negotiated as hard as you could there is a difference between being a hard negotiator and simply being hardheaded.
+For some, it means recognizing that despite negotiating as vigorously as possible, there’s a distinction between being a tough negotiator and merely being stubborn.
 You may be better off accepting a temporary defeat on a certain issue and then biding your time until later.
 Think about it in terms of a strategic retreat at this moment to fight a battle you can win in the future.
-You will have the ability to come back and modify any orders agreed to at this moment use down the line.
-This is when the circumstances in your life may be more favorable Q accomplishing whatever you wanted to in the initial child custody or divorce case.
+You will have the opportunity to modify any orders agreed to at this moment in the future.
+This allows for adjustments when circumstances in your life become more favorable for achieving your goals in the initial child custody or divorce case.

 Can you be ordered to pay child support as the primary conservator?

-Let's assume that you worked a job where you had to work weekends.
+Let’s assume that you worked a job where you had to work weekends.
 Your weeks were wide open, and you were able to care for your child during these times period your husband cared for your child on the weekends.
-Both you and your husband were involved in the life of your child during your marriage.
-After a trial, the judge determined that you were better suited to act as the parent who had the exclusive right to determine the primary residence of your child.
+During your marriage, both you and your husband actively participated in your child’s life.
+After a trial, the judge determined that you were better suited to have the exclusive right to determine your child’s primary residence.
 Conversely, the judge awarded your spouse possession of your child on the first, 3rd, and 5th weekends of each month with two weeks in the summer and alternating holidays with you.
-You are Co-parent was awarded a standard possession order.
+Your Co-parent was awarded a standard possession order.
 This is a typical scenario that plays out in family law cases all the time.

 If you have earned consistently more income than your husband throughout your marriage, then this would be the first factor I would look to.
-An additional factor that is of great importance would be if you're Co-parent could submit evidence to a judge showing that their income was less than their monthly expenses.
+An additional factor that is of great importance would be if you’re Co-parent could submit evidence to a judge showing that their income was less than their monthly expenses.
 If your spouse is trying to better themselves through going to school to earn more money that could show a great deal of industriousness on their part.
-If the judge wants your child to have a similar lifestyle both with you and with your co-parent, then you may be ordered to pay child support based on these circumstances.
+You may need to pay child support if the judge aims to maintain a similar lifestyle for your child with both you and your co-parent.

 What should this tell you as you begin your divorce or child custody case?
-The first is that you need to be mindful of the totality of the circumstances involved in your case.
-You cannot simply assume that because you have been named primary conservator there is no way that you could also not be ordered to pay child support.
+Firstly, you must consider the entirety of the circumstances in your case.
+You cannot assume that being named primary conservator means you won’t have to pay child support.
 If your circumstances look like the hypothetical situation, I just laid out to you then your chances of being able to retain primary custody of every child but also having to pay child support may be greater than you think.
 As with anything else, having the experience of a fair law attorney by your side to help you through these issues is of great importance both for you and your child.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of divorce for a child custody case.
+If you have any questions about the material contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
+During these consultations, you can learn more about Texas family law and how filing for divorce or a child custody case may affect your family circumstances.

 Other Articles you may be interested in: